cnnrznn/gomr/README.md

 ## Getting Started

-To write your own jobs for go, you need to create and object that satisfies the interfaces found in `gomr.go`.
+To write jobs for GoMR, we first need to create and object that satisfies the interfaces found in `gomr.go`.
 Namely:

 ```go
 type Mapper interface {